Kesavar-Kabilar/StocksRNN-PricePredictor/README.md

 https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs

-The dataset that will be utilized to train this model will be, "Huge Stock Market Dataset" by Boris Marjanovic under the CC0: Public Domain License.
+The dataset utilized to train this model is "Huge Stock Market Dataset" by Boris Marjanovic under the CC0: Public Domain License.
 This dataset contains all US-based stocks and ETFs.

 ### Summary

-For this project, we will only be using Stocks (not ETFs).
+This project only used stocks (not ETFs).
 This dataset contains 7195 different stock companies and their own stock price ranges per day in their own file.

 Given a specific date and company, this dataset contains information on the open price of the day, the highest price of the day, the lowest price of the day, the closing price of the day, volume and OpenInt of that company's stocks for that date.

 ### Transformation

 Of the 7195 different stock companies, there are 580 companies that contain less than 100 days of data.
-Hence they will be removed from the used dataset.
-As a result, there will be a total of 6615 companies, from each we will take the 100 most recent available days and utilize them as our dataset for this project.
+Hence they are removed from the used dataset.
+As a result, there are a total of 6615 companies, with 100 most recent available days for each being used as the dataset for this project.

 The volume and OpenInt will be ignored for this dataset as they are irrelevant for the purpose of predicting future price changes.